1202kbs/Robustness-and-Interpretability/README.md

 # Robustness and Interpretability

-Experiment codes for *Bridging Adversarial Robustness and Gradient Interpretability* ([arXiv](https://arxiv.org/abs/1903.11626)).
+Experiment codes for *Bridging Adversarial Robustness and Gradient Interpretability*.
+The full paper is available on ([arXiv](https://arxiv.org/abs/1903.11626)).
 The work is presented at [2019 ICLR Workshop on SafeML](https://sites.google.com/view/safeml-iclr2019).

 We summarize the results from our paper along with the links to the jupyter notebooks that can be used to reproduce the experiments.